Analyst IMS Investment Management Services Ltd. Buys 5,548 Shares of The Procter & Gamble Company (NYSE:PG)

 A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
 Morgan Stanley boosted its stake in The Procter & Gamble by 6.5% during the fourth quarter.
 Morgan Stanley now owns 32,345,298 shares of the company’s stock worth $4,500,525,000 after acquiring an additional 1,964,987 shares in the last quarter.
 Norges Bank bought a new position in shares of The Procter & Gamble in the fourth quarter valued at $3,679,005,000.
 Nuveen Asset Management LLC lifted its stake in shares of The Procter & Gamble by 8.2% in the fourth quarter.
 Nuveen Asset Management LLC now owns 16,571,944 shares of the company’s stock valued at $2,305,820,000 after buying an additional 1,260,453 shares in the last quarter.
 Janus Henderson Group PLC lifted its stake in shares of The Procter & Gamble by 0.7% in the fourth quarter.
 Janus Henderson Group PLC now owns 12,990,893 shares of the company’s stock valued at $1,807,482,000 after buying an additional 85,934 shares in the last quarter.
 Finally, Alliancebernstein L.P. lifted its stake in shares of The Procter & Gamble by 5.0% in the fourth quarter.
 Alliancebernstein L.P. now owns 12,812,531 shares of the company’s stock valued at $1,782,736,000 after buying an additional 611,102 shares in the last quarter.
 63.05% of the stock is currently owned by institutional investors and hedge funds.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, May 17th.
-Shareholders of record on Friday, April 23rd were given a dividend of $0.8698 per share.
-This is an increase from The Procter & Gamble’s previous quarterly dividend of $0.79.
-This represents a $3.48 dividend on an annualized basis and a yield of 2.55%.
-The ex-dividend date was Thursday, April 22nd.
-The Procter & Gamble’s payout ratio is presently 67.97%.

 PG has been the topic of a number of recent research reports.
-Stifel Nicolaus lowered shares of The Procter & Gamble from a “buy” rating to a “hold” rating and set a $141.00 price objective on the stock. in a research note on Thursday, January 28th.
+Morgan Stanley dropped their price objective on shares of The Procter & Gamble from $165.00 to $155.00 and set an “overweight” rating on the stock in a research note on Monday, April 26th.
 Citigroup lowered shares of The Procter & Gamble from a “buy” rating to a “neutral” rating in a research report on Wednesday, April 21st.
 JPMorgan Chase & Co. dropped their price target on shares of The Procter & Gamble from $153.00 to $148.00 and set an “overweight” rating on the stock in a research report on Thursday, April 22nd.
-Sanford C. Bernstein began coverage on shares of The Procter & Gamble in a research report on Tuesday, January 19th.
-They set a “market perform” rating and a $149.00 price target on the stock.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “neutral” rating and set a $150.00 price target (down from $165.00) on shares of The Procter & Gamble in a research report on Tuesday, April 27th.
+Zacks Investment Research lowered shares of The Procter & Gamble from a “buy” rating to a “hold” rating and set a $139.00 price target on the stock. in a research report on Thursday, January 21st.
+Finally, Independent Research raised shares of The Procter & Gamble from a “hold” rating to a “buy” rating and set a $149.00 price target on the stock in a research report on Friday, January 22nd.
 Seven research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
 The company has an average rating of “Buy” and an average target price of $148.93.

+The Procter & Gamble (NYSE:PG) last released its quarterly earnings data on Monday, April 19th.
+The company reported $1.26 EPS for the quarter, beating analysts’ consensus estimates of $1.19 by $0.07.
+The Procter & Gamble had a net margin of 18.92% and a return on equity of 30.69%.
+The company had revenue of $18.10 billion during the quarter, compared to analyst estimates of $18 billion.
+During the same period last year, the business earned $1.17 earnings per share.
+The Procter & Gamble’s revenue was up 5.1% compared to the same quarter last year.
+On average, sell-side analysts expect that The Procter & Gamble Company will post 5.59 earnings per share for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which was paid on Monday, May 17th.
+Stockholders of record on Friday, April 23rd were given a $0.8698 dividend.
+This is a positive change from The Procter & Gamble’s previous quarterly dividend of $0.79.
+This represents a $3.48 dividend on an annualized basis and a dividend yield of 2.55%.
+The ex-dividend date was Thursday, April 22nd.
+The Procter & Gamble’s dividend payout ratio (DPR) is 67.97%.

-In related news, Director Nelson Peltz sold 1,000,000 shares of the company’s stock in a transaction dated Tuesday, May 4th.
-The shares were sold at an average price of $134.65, for a total value of $134,650,000.00.
-Following the transaction, the director now owns 5,390 shares in the company, valued at approximately $725,763.50.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Ma.
-Fatima Francisco sold 3,000 shares of the company’s stock in a transaction dated Thursday, May 6th.
-The stock was sold at an average price of $135.00, for a total transaction of $405,000.00.
-Following the completion of the transaction, the chief executive officer now owns 308,563 shares in the company, valued at approximately $41,656,005.
+In other news, insider Deborah P. Majoras sold 6,903 shares of the business’s stock in a transaction that occurred on Friday, February 26th.
+The shares were sold at an average price of $125.77, for a total value of $868,190.31.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Valarie L. Sheppard sold 1,811 shares of the business’s stock in a transaction that occurred on Friday, February 26th.
+The stock was sold at an average price of $125.77, for a total transaction of $227,769.47.
 The disclosure for this sale can be found here.
-Insiders sold a total of 2,175,501 shares of company stock worth $292,796,316 over the last ninety days.
-Insiders own 0.70% of the company’s stock.
+Over the last quarter, insiders have sold 2,175,501 shares of company stock valued at $292,796,316.
+0.70% of the stock is currently owned by company insiders.

 The Procter & Gamble Company provides branded consumer packaged goods to consumers in North and Latin America, Europe, the Asia Pacific, Greater China, India, the Middle East, and Africa.
 It operates in five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.